jdcourcol/scbw-bot-factory/README.md

 ```
 sudo gem install --user-install em-winrm  --no-rdoc
 ```
+note when installing with user-install, you need to add ~/.gem/..... /bin to your path.

 veewee requires java to be installed to run the floppy files

 the items below need to be checked: